briansb/Winux/README.md

 # Winux

-Programs that run in Windows and Linux...includes wxWidgets programs.
+Programs that compile in Windows and Linux